KaiErikNiermann/portfolio-page/README.md

 # Portfolio Website

 This is my portfolio website built using Svelte and TypeScript.
 It includes information about me, my projects, and other websites I've created.
+The website is hosted via vercel.

 ## Technologies Used